keefertaylor/TezosKit/README.md

 *Wallet* - Represents an address on the blockchain and a set of keys to manage that address.
 *Crypto* - Cryptographic functions.

-TODO: Describe interaction betweent these objects adn how to exend RPCs and Operations. *In the meantime, check out the class comments on TezosClient.swift*.
+TODO: Describe interaction between these objects and how to exend RPCs and Operations. *In the meantime, check out the class comments on TezosClient.swift*.

 ### Fees